bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-12-20-newsletter.md

 In November, Towns [summarized][news330 sigactivity] activity on the default signet related to proposed soft forks available through Bitcoin Inquisition.
-Vojtěch Strnad was inspired by Towns's post and created a website that lists “every transaction made on the Bitcoin signet that uses one of the deployed soft forks.”
+Vojtěch Strnad was inspired by Towns's post and created a website that lists "every transaction made on the Bitcoin signet that uses one of the deployed soft forks."

 Ethan Heilman [posted][news330 covgrind] a paper he coauthored with Victor Kolobov, Avihu Levy, and Andrew Poelstra about how covenants can